2751 Lafayette Avenue,

 On April 5, 1951, the Drive-In was renamed to the Terre Haute Drive-In Theatre along with a new operator, the Y & W Management Corporation from Indianapolis, IN.
 The Terre Haute Drive-In featured a kiddy land, free pony rides, a go cart track and miniature golf course in addition to the drive-in.
 The Terre Haute Drive-In got renamed again on August 15, 1961, this time it is now the North Drive-In Theatre.

-In 2018 the KJB Theatre company took over the site located at 5048 N. Lafayette Street and following renovations it opened the 555 car capacity Moonlte-Drive-In on September 22, 2018.
+In 2018 the KJB Theatre company took over the site located at 5056 Lafayette Avenue and following renovations it opened the 555 car capacity Moonlite-Drive-In on September 22, 2018.

 Just login to your account and subscribe to this theater